 Breast Implant Removal in Corpus Christi, TX

 Many women undergo breast augmentation surgery and later decide that they want a different shape, size, material, or projection for their bust.
 The appearance of your breasts can have a significant impact on your personal identity and self-image.
-If you are unhappy with your breast appearance, our physicians offer breast implant removal surgery in Corpus Christi, Texas, to explant (or remove) the breast implants.
+If you are unhappy with your breast appearance, our physicians offer breast implant removal surgery in Corpus Christi, or Kingsville, TX, to explant (or remove) the breast implants.

 If you are unhappy with your breast appearance, our physicians offer breast implant removal surgery in Corpus Christi, Texas, to explant the breast implants.